SOLARISE

 Common challenge

-Accordingly solar remains a small part of Europe’s energy system and does not achieve its potential in the 2 Seas Region.
-With consumer energy prices rising, there is a common challenge to reduce costs and improve applicability and efficiency of the technology, resulting in accelerated uptake and wider deployment of solar energy across the 2 Seas region.
+Accordingly, solar remains a small part of Europe’s energy system and does not achieve its potential in the 2 Seas area.
+With high consumer energy prices, there is a common challenge to reduce costs and improve the applicability and efficiency of the technology, resulting in accelerated uptake and wider deployment of solar energy across the Programme area.

 Overall objective